Little Bill (book series)

-Little Bill: Books for Beginning Readers is a series of twelve children's books by Bill Cosby and Varnette Honeywood.
+Little Bill is a now out-of-commerce series of twelve children's books by Bill Cosby and Varnette Honeywood.
 Cosby wrote the stories, while Honeywood created the characters and made the illustrations in her typical collage style.
-The books are aimed at readers aged 7 to 10 and were released from 1997 to 1999.
+They were originally aimed at readers aged 7 to 10 and were released from 1997 to 1999.
+These books are no longer available in school libraries after 2014.

 The books follow a young African-American boy named Little Bill.
 Every story is told in the first person, and the books cover topics like boredom, bullies, honesty, courage, family, and friendship.
 The characters are rendered in a "bold, blocky" style with bright colors and simplified forms.

 All of the books were dedicated to Cosby's late son, Ennis Cosby, and the character of Little Bill was based on him.
 Little Bill's catchphrase "Hello, friend!" was originally a greeting that Ennis used.

 In 1999, the books were adapted into an animated series on Nickelodeon, also called Little Bill.
 Discussions to adapt the books took place as early as December 1997, when it was reported that Nickelodeon was "planning to produce three Little Bill specials, and a five-day-a-week series is under discussion."